Rigorous testing ensures your plates and bowls won't corrode, no matter what acidic contents they hold.

 We cut test strips from dinner plates in each glaze, and soak them for 24 hours in concentrated solutions of the many different household chemicals.
 This gives us a visual indication of how our product will react to these acids.
 As you will see, even long exposures will not degrade our glazes.
 So go ahead, marinade that ceviche overnight.

 If you were at all worried that your homemade yogurt sitting in a Soup Bowl for a week was tarnishing your pottery, now you can rest easy.
-Fill your Tumbler with grapefruit juice and whisk up a vinaigrette in your Ice Cream Bowl.
+Fill your Juice Cup with grapefruit juice and whisk up a vinaigrette in your Ice Cream Bowl.
 It's wear-tested and built to last.